felix-lyx/prose/prose_pde/README.md

-# PROSE: Predicting Operators and Symbolic Expressions using Multimodal Transformers
+# PROSE: Predicting Multiple Operators and Symbolic Expressions

-This folder contains code for the paper [Towards a Foundation Model for Partial Differential Equation: Multi-Operator Learning and Extrapolation](https://arxiv.org/abs/2404.12355).
+This folder contains code for the paper [Towards a Foundation Model for Partial Differential Equations: Multi-Operator Learning and Extrapolation](https://arxiv.org/abs/2404.12355).

 The code is based on the repositories [Deep Symbolic Regression](https://github.com/facebookresearch/symbolicregression) and [Deep Learning for Symbolic Mathematics](https://github.com/facebookresearch/SymbolicMathematics).